 Your job application extends much further than just simply the form you submit and CV you create.
 You will be assessed as an overall package, so be sure the brand you build reflects the way in which you want to be viewed as a professional.

-Are you preparing for an interview?
+.
+Bagged an interview?
 Be sure you have the inside tips on how to prepare, impress during and follow up professionally after an interview from our article “Job interviews